Department of Chemistry

 CHE 1113.
 General Chemistry II.
 (3-0) 3 Credit Hours.
 (TCCN = CHEM 1312)

 Prerequisite: A grade of "C-" or better in CHE 1103 or the equivalent.
 A continuation of CHE 1103.
-Elementary inorganic and physical chemistry; topics include solutions, electrolytes, oxidation-reduction reactions, reaction trends, coordination chemistry, basic thermodynamics, chemical kinetics, electrochemistry, and nuclear chemistry.
+Elementary inorganic and physical chemistry; topics include states of matter, solutions, electrolytes, oxidation-reduction reactions, reaction trends, coordination chemistry, basic thermodynamics, chemical kinetics, electrochemistry, acid-base chemistry, and nuclear chemistry.
 Primarily for science majors.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRS1 $46.20; STSI $21.60; DL01 $75.
+Course Fee: LRS1 $46.20; STSI $21.60; DL01 $75.

 CHE 1121.
 General Chemistry I Laboratory.
 (1-4) 1 Credit Hour.
 (TCCN = CHEM 1111)